CMoucer/PEP_integration_optimization/README.md

 We provide a way to plot a function that satisfies the worst-case contraction rate of a method.
 Two examples given for :
 - Nesterov's accelerated method (dimension two)
-- a contractive scheme (dimension one)
+- a contractive scheme (dimension two)